 While sex is everywhere, it’s hard to find meaningful, fact-based, relatable information out there.
-In the West, we’re taught that sex is merely physical and performance-based but it’s so much more than that.
-Holistic sexuality involves our entire being; mind, body, heart, and soul.
+In the West, we’re taught that sex is merely physical and performance-based.
+But it’s so much more than that.
+Holistic sexuality involves our entire being: mind, body, heart, and soul.
 It is influenced by biological, psychological, social, religious, spiritual, and cultural factors.
 Holistic sexuality acknowledges all these factors, not merely just the physical act of sex.

-I believe that education empowers people to make healthy choices that align with their values and also enable them to have truly liberating, pleasurable, nourishing sex.
+Education empowers people to make healthy choices that align with their values and also enable them to have truly liberating, pleasurable, nourishing sex.

 What are the benefits of talking openly about sex?

 Quite simply, better sex.
 What do I mean by better sex?
 Sex that is pleasurable, satisfying, nourishing, and memorable.
-Think about the best sex you’ve ever had or maybe imagine the sexual experience you’d like to have—how can you get there?
+Think about the best sex you’ve ever had or maybe imagine the sexual experience you’d like to have.
+How can you get there?
 Most likely through some conversations with a partner/s.
 Some common advice that is often given in regards to communicating within a relationship is the phrase “your partner is not a mind reader.”
 The same applies to sex!
 The other person won’t know without you directly telling them what you like, reeealllly like, or feel “mehh” about.